15 impulse control games that turn any hyper dog Into your dream pet

 Without training, dogs will do whatever they want, whether it’s what you wish or not.

-First, dogs need a foundation of basic obedience skills like sit, stay, down and wait.
-If your dog follows commands to sit or wait, they’ll be less like to plant paw prints on your neighbor’s new suit or snatch cheese off your dinner plate.
+First, dogs need a foundation of basic obedience skills, such as sit, stay, down, and wait.
+If your dog follows commands to sit or wait, it’ll be less likely to plant paw prints on your neighbor’s new suit or snatch cheese off your dinner plate.

-Once your dog masters basic skills, you can use impulse control games to make it fun to teach your dog self-control.
+Once your dog masters basic skills, you can use impulse control games to make teaching self-control fun.

-Whenever your dog does something you like, mark it (say yes or click) and give them a treat.
+When your dog does something you like, mark it (by saying ‘yes’ or clicking) and treat them.

 15 fun impulse control games to play with your dog